Light-Induced Control of Magnetic Phases in Kitaev Quantum Magnets: Magnetic Model

 In equilibrium, the exchange coefficients calculated by fourth order perturbation theory from the multi-orbital Floquet Hubbard model (equation (1)) were given by: $J = -0.03, K = -8.21, \Gamma = 2.48, \Gamma' = -0.74$.
 These validity of these values were supported by a number of other studies, and namely we note the large ferromagnetic $K$ and antiferromagnetic $\Gamma$ as well as the small ferromagnetic $J$ \cite{PhysRevB.93.214431, Winter_2017, PhysRevB.93.155143}.
 When simulated on the 24-site cluster, these exchange coefficients indeed produced the desired equilibrium zigzag phase.

 In addition, to verify our spin model calculations, we calculate the full phase diagram of the $JK\Gamma$ model with The 24 site cluster used in this study supports a number of magnetic phases beyond the phases merely in the Heisenberg-Kitaev model.
-These and the calculated phase diagram are shown in the following figures.
-We compare with references X,Y and observe strong agreement between our results and those reports.
-For a more detailed discussion of this full phase diagram, we refer the reader to \cite{rau14, rau2014trigonal}.
+These and the calculated phase diagram are shown in Figs. \ref{fig:putativePhases}, \ref{fig:phasediagramJKG}.
+We observe strong agreement between our results and previous works; for a more detailed discussion of this full phase diagram, we refer the reader to \cite{rau14, rau2014trigonal}.